skhcjh231/blog-post/content/docs/spring24/18_/_index.md

 </p>

 Adaptive Token Merger (ATM) module is designed to efficiently process and merge tokens of different resolutions in a neural network using a simple structure that includes GridAttention and FeedForward network (FFN).
 ATM Module takes tokens processed through patch embedding as input.
-ATM Module specially processes the inputs of different resolutions M times to reduce them to the same preset size $G_{h} \times G_{w}$ before fed into the MHSA.
+ATM Module specially processes the inputs of different resolutions M times to reduce them to the same preset size {{< katex >}}G_{h} \times G_{w}{{< /katex >}} before fed into the MHSA.

 <p align="center">
   <img src="./grid_attention.png" alt="." width="600" height="300" >